METRIX IAP

 Next test

-Close material or performance-gradeweight detail shots can keep the same line while adding tactile proof without breaking the winning tone.
+Close material or heavyweight detail shots can keep the same line while adding tactile proof without breaking the winning tone.

 Heritage hybrid